NET WORTH: $109 billion

 ARTS & CULTURE: In 2011, Bezos gave $10 million to the Museum of History & Industry to establish a Center for Innovation at its new location.

 IMMIGRANTS: Bezos and MacKenzie recently donated $33 million to a scholarship fund for young “dreamers,” immigrants brought to the United States as children.
-The funds will go to TheDream.US, a scholarship program that has awarded more than 1,700 immigrants more than $19 million in financial assistance since it launched.
-The money will help fund 1,000 college scholarships.
-The forces are personal here as Bezos' adoptive father Mike left Cuba as part of Operation Pedro Pan and arrived in the United States.
+The funds will back TheDream.US, a scholarship program that has awarded more than 1,700 immigrants more than $19 million in financial assistance since it launched.
+The money will fund 1,000 college scholarships.
+The motivation is personal here, as Bezos' adoptive father Mike left Cuba as part of Operation Pedro Pan and arrived in the United States.

-LOOKING FORWARD: Bezos is only in his 50s and very much engaged in business but should be watched for greater giving down the line.
-Bezos' parents should be watched carefully as well, and the family's work through the Bezos Family Foundation could indicate where Bezos and MacKenzie might move with their own personalized giving as it ramps up.
+LOOKING FORWARD: Bezos is only in his 50s, and very much engaged in business, but is likely to increase giving down the line.
+Additionally, the work of Bezos' parents through the Bezos Family Foundation could indicate how Jeff and MacKenzie might move with their own personalized giving as it ramps up.